 If deliberately or by chance, you have mailed to a spam trap or are offended by ISPs for several factors then it will downgrade your sender reputation defectively.
 This would result in your domain being blocked or email campaign redirects to the spam folder.

 Email provider’s looks after the emails you sent frequently.
 Spammers do not send too much of emails at first step and not even very few.
 So it is always better to first “warm up” your domain before sending.
 To maintain a good reputation, it is necessary to warm up your domain by sending few emails frequently to some contacts for 2-3 weeks.

 8. Avoid attachments or forms in your email

-It is not advisable to attach forms or any other attachments in your email since ISPs may consider that spam and release your email in junk folder.
-This certainly degrade your email deliverability in future.
+It is not advisable to attach forms or any other attachments in your email since ISPs may consider that spam and release your email in a junk folder.
+This certainly degrades your email deliverability in future.